Sustainable living the Trico Way

 What does this mean?
 By performing above code standards, Trico homeowners can save on average 21.59 gigajoules of energy per year, or the equivalent of:

 Trico has also enlisted the help of Energy Advisor Mike Lucas, an industry leader in energy analysis and a residential air quality investigator, to help us measure and optimize the energy performance of our homes.
-By working with industry professionals, we continue to ensure and guarantee the homes we build are of a high standard that will never compromise the comfort of our homeowners, yet leave a lasting impact that continues for future generations.
+By working with industry professionals, we not only continue to ensure and guarantee the homes we build are of a high standard that will never compromise the comfort of our homeowners, but leave a lasting impact that continues for future generations.